Michael has come to rescue Tahlia with Father Klignen hidden in the shadows.

-Did he catch anything?
-Yeah, his grandfather reeled in a three-pound catfish.
-Michael caught a cold and the tail feather of a life’s story.
+Did they catch anything?
+Yeah, his grandfather reeled in a three-pound catfish, while Michael caught a cold and the tail feather of a life’s story.
 Michael’s grandfather had one hell of a story to tell, and he wasn’t giving that up cheap, even for a friend.
 “Yeah, but it’s gonna cost you.”

 The fat man sucked back drool through his bulbous lips, leaving behind a slimy trail, smearing across several rolls of his chin, and at the end of the trail, the drool soaked into the wrinkled collar of his tattered jacket.
 He smelled too.
 Michael hated dealing with these Memory Traders, but when you have nothing except your memories, well, they have you.